-If you want to make sure that one person can take the survey only once, then you need some kind of tracking or identification system to see who already took the survey and who hasn't.
+If the system is fully unidentified, meaning that nothing about the respondent identity is being tracked, then you are essentially allowing one respondent to take the questionnaire as many times as he wants, thus ending up with possible biased data.
+If you want to make sure that each respondent can take the questionnaire only once, then you need some kind of tracking or identification system, to see who already competed it and who hasn't.

-Anonymous survey example:
+2. Anonymous survey example

 Let's consider polls.
 They can remain unidentified to the extent you can know who is voting, but you would not know who they voted for.
 So, in such cases, you can track the IP or e-mail address, but you cannot track the voting results (their choices).